 - A1C levels should be as close to normal as possible (<7%) in an individual patient before conception is attempted.
-(B) - All women with diabetes and childbearing potential should be educated about the need for good glucose control before pregnancy and should participate in family planning.
-(E) - Women with diabetes who are contemplating pregnancy should be evaluated and, if indicated, treated for diabetic retinopathy, nephropathy, neuropathy, and CVD.
+(B) - Starting at puberty, preconception counseling should be incorporated in the routine diabetes clinic visit for all women of child-bearing potential.
+(C) - Women with diabetes who are contemplating pregnancy should be evaluated and, if indicated, treated for diabetic retinopathy, nephropathy, neuropathy, and CVD.
 (E) - Medications used by such women should be evaluated before conception, since drugs commonly used to treat diabetes and its complications may be contraindicated or not recommended in pregnancy, including statins, ACE inhibitors, ARBs, and most noninsulin therapies.
 (E)

 Major congenital malformations remain the leading cause of mortality and serious morbidity in infants of mothers with type 1 and type 2 diabetes.
-Observational studies indicate that the risk of malformations increases continuously with increasing maternal glycemia during the first 6-8 weeks of gestation, as defined by first-trimester A1C concentrations.
+Observational studies indicate that the risk of malformations increases continuously with increasing maternal glycemia during the first 6-8weeks of gestation, as defined by firsttrimester A1C concentrations.
 There is no threshold for A1C values below which risk disappears entirely.
 However, malformation rates above the 1-2% background rate of nondiabetic pregnancies appear to be limited to pregnancies in which first-trimester A1C concentrations are >1% above the normal range for a nondiabetic pregnant woman.

 Preconception care of diabetes appears to reduce the risk of congenital malformations.
 Five nonrandomized studies compared rates of major malformations in infants between women who participated in preconception diabetes care programs and women who initiated intensive diabetes management after they were already pregnant.
 The preconception care programs were multidisciplinary and designed to train patients in diabetes selfmanagement with diet, intensified insulin therapy, and SMBG.
-Goals were set to achieve normal blood glucose concentrations, and >80% of subjects achieved normal A1C concentrations before they became pregnant (260-264).
+Goals were set to achieve normal blood glucose concentrations, and >80% of subjects achieved normal A1C concentrations before they became pregnant (299-303).
 In all five studies, the incidence of major congenital malformations in women who participated in preconception care (range 1.0-1.7% of infants) was much lower than the incidence in women who did not participate (range 1.4-10.9% of infants).
 One limitation of these studies is that participation in preconception care was selfselected rather than randomized.
 Thus, it is impossible to be certain that the lower malformation rates resulted fully from improved diabetes care.
 Nonetheless, the evidence supports the concept that malformations can be reduced or prevented by careful management of diabetes before pregnancy.

 Planned pregnancies greatly facilitate preconception diabetes care.
 Unfortunately, nearly two-thirds of pregnancies in women with diabetes are unplanned, leading to a persistent excess of malformations in infants of diabetic mothers.
-To minimize the occurrence of these devastating malformations, standard care for all women with diabetes who have childbearing potential should include 1) education about the risk of malformations associated with unplanned pregnancies and poor metabolic control and 2) use of effective contraception at all times, unless the patient has good metabolic control and is actively trying to conceive.
+To minimize the occurrence of these devastating malformations, standard care for all women with diabetes who have childbearing potential, beginning at the onset of puberty or at diagnosis, should include 1) education about the risk of malformations associated with unplanned pregnancies and poor metabolic control and 2) use of effective contraception at all times, unless the patient has good metabolic control and is actively trying to conceive.

 Women contemplating pregnancy need to be seen frequently by a multidisciplinary team experienced in the management of diabetes before and during pregnancy.
-The goals of preconception care are to 1) involve and empower the patient in the management of her diabetes, 2) achieve the lowest A1C test results possible without excessive hypoglycemia, 3) ensure effective contraception until stable and acceptable glycemia is achieved, and 4) identify, evaluate, and treat long-term diabetic complications such as retinopathy, nephropathy, neuropathy, hypertension, and CHD.
+The goals of preconception care are to 1) involve and empower the patient in the management of her diabetes, 2) achieve the lowest A1C test results possible without excessive hypoglycemia, 3) assure effective contraception until stable and acceptable glycemia is achieved, and 4) identify, evaluate, and treat longterm diabetic complications such as retinopathy, nephropathy, neuropathy, hypertension, and CHD.